Sodium bicarbonate: Odor control

-It is often claimed that baking soda is an effective odor remover, and it is often recommended that an open box be kept in the refrigerator to absorb odor.
+It is often claimed that baking soda is an effective odor remover and recommended that an open box be kept in the refrigerator to absorb odor.
 This idea was promoted by the leading U.S. brand of baking soda, Arm & Hammer, in an advertising campaign starting in 1972.
-Though this campaign is considered a classic of marketing, leading within a year to more than half of American refrigerators containing a box of baking soda, there is little evidence that it is in fact effective in this application.
+Though this campaign is considered a classic of marketing, leading within a year to more than half of American refrigerators containing a box of baking soda, there is little evidence that it is effective in this application.
+However, baking soda may be effective in absorbing musty smells in books.

-Hydrogen gas production
+Education

-Sodium bicarbonate can be used as a catalyst in gas production.
-Its performance for this application is "good", however not usually used.
-Hydrogen gas is produced via electrolysis of water, process in which electric current is applied through a volume of water, which causes the hydrogen atoms to separate from the oxygen atoms.
-This demonstration is usually done in high school chemistry classes to show electrolysis.
+An educational science experiment known as the "Baking Soda and Vinegar Volcano" uses the acid-base reaction with vinegar acid to mimic a volcanic eruption.
+The rapid production of CO2 causes the liquid to foam up and overflow its container.
+Other ingredients such as dish soap and food coloring can be added to enhance the visual effect.
+If this reaction is performed inside of a closed vessel (such as a bottle) with no way for gas to escape, it can cause an explosion if the pressure is high enough.